fitsblb/LHL-SQL-project/cleaning_data.md

 Queries:
-## Below, provide the SQL queries you used to clean your data.
+##  SQL queries you used to clean the data.